top of page

 Fig. 2 Atomic structure of the first four elements in the periodic table.

-Fig. 3 The hydrogen bomb test conducted in the US, March 1954.
+Fig. 4 The hydrogen bomb test conducted in the US, 1954.
 Source: Wikipedia

-The extreme temperatures and pressures inside these stars enabled complex fusion reactions, leading to the creation of the following line of the chemical elements in the periodic table, like oxygen (8 protons in its nucleus), silicon (14 protons), and calcium (20 protons).
-However, the stars kept new elements to themselves.
-Only when they started fusing iron (26 protons in its nucleus) did they mark their end and explode as supernovae, releasing these elements into the surrounding interstellar space.
-During this cataclysmic event, temperatures soared close to the highest known, fusing the elements as heavy as silver (47 protons in its nucleus) and gold (79 protons) through the process known as supernova nucleosynthesis.
+The extreme temperature maintained inside these stars enabled complex fusion reactions, resulting in the formation of heavier chemical elements, such as oxygen (8 protons) and calcium (20 protons), which are found in our bodies.
+However, the stars kept these elements to themselves, locked in their cores.
+It was only when they began fusing iron (26 protons in its nucleus) that they reached the end of their life cycle and exploded as supernovae, dispersing new elements into the surrounding interstellar space.
+During these explosions, the temperatures reached the highest levels known in the Universe since the Big Bang, allowing the final elements, as heavy as silver (47 protons) and gold (79 protons) to emerge through a process known as Supernova Nucleosynthesis.

-The remnants of these stars, now enriched with new elements, served as the building material for the next generation of stars known as Population II.
+The remnants of these stars, enriched with new elements, served as the building material for the next generation of stars known as Population II.
 These stars underwent similar nucleosynthesis processes, converting more hydrogen and helium into heavier elements, thereby increasing their presence in the Universe.
 Still, even today, the Universe is predominantly composed of the most basic elements formed during the Big Bang, hydrogen and helium, with only 2% left for the elements with more complex nuclear structures.
 This observation remains the most compelling evidence in favor of the Big Bang theory.

 Thanks for submitting!